FTBpro/count-von-count/README.md

    }
    ```

-   the top most level of the configuration JSON keys is the action type that we want to count - `reads`.
+   The top most level of the configuration JSON keys is the action type that we want to count - `reads`.

    `User` is the object for which we want to count the `reads` action.